Warmetallic/MScProject/README.md

 # The app development

-*Pair and mob programming*
+*Paired and mob programming*

 The project was developed by a group of five students.
 Teams of two and three students were working on different activities based on Sprint tasks.
-On a weekly basis we had mob programming sessions to solve any appearing problems and explain new solutions/decisions to each other.
+On a weekly basis we had mob programming sessions to solve any problems and explain new solutions/decisions to each other.

 *Testing*